SNeuroble/fmri_scripts_matlab/README.md

 # Stephanie's fMRI Analysis Repository - Matlab

 These are standalone and toy scripts for miscellaneous tasks.
-Tested in analysis Matlab 2018b.
+Tested in Matlab 2018b.

 The most useful scripts are probably in general and general\_mri.